arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-dcp/content.md

      myLED = LEDB; // on-board blue LED
   #endif
 ```
+The code between `#ifdef CORE_CM7` and `#endif` will only apply for the M7 Core to boot the M4 core allowing it to run its corresponding sketch, that portion of code will also allow the M7 core control the blue LED of the board.

 ## 2. Programming the M4 Core Set-up

-Then, as well inside the `setup()` function, you need to include the following lines of code to configure properly the green LED in the M4 core.
+Then, as well inside the `setup()` function, you will need to include the following lines to configure properly the green LED in the M4 core.

 ```cpp
  #ifdef CORE_CM4